ryanhalbrook/Armada/Armada/README.txt

 ===================
 -Display Navigation
 	+(Arrow Keys): shift display in direction of arrow key press +(m): maximizes mini-map to make “mini-map click/drag” more visually efficient. pressing the“m” key again toggles the maximization off.
 	+“Mini-Map Click/Drag”: navigate display by clicking/dragging on mini-map +”Edge Scrolling”: when mouse is in border of display, it will shift in direction of the occupied border -Gameplay
-	+(1): when ship selected, move to specified location within range +(2): when ship selected, attack hull of specified enemy object within range +(3): when ship selected, attack engine of specified enemy ship within range +(4): when ship selected, dock neutral planet or planet in possession within range +(esc): end current turn
+	+(1): when ship selected, move to specified location within range +(2): when ship selected, attack hull of specified enemy object within range +(3): when ship selected, attack engine of specified enemy ship within range +(4): when ship selected, attempt board on a enemy ship, trade with a friendly ship, dock neutral planet or planet in possession within range
+		(the mode is disabled when ship does an action that requires changing its coordinate or using its bridge) +(esc): end current turn
 	+(spacebar): toggle through objects in possession
+	+(p): pauses the background music
 	+(q): quit current game